-As a leading International music school, the St Cecilia School of Music (SCSM Intl.) has developed an innovative and progressive examination and assessment system.
-This “state-of-the-art” system has been widely accepted and now operates in every major centre throughout Australia, New Zealand, Asia and Italy.
+As a leading International music school, the St Cecilia School of Music (SCSM Intl.) has developed a progressive examination and assessment system.
+This “state-of-the-art” system has been widely accepted and now operates in every major centre throughout Australia, New Zealand as well as in parts of Asia and Italy.
 Teachers are regularly invited to contribute to the content of the syllabus and are encouraged to submit ideas and suggestions that will allow for continued growth, improvement and efficiency.
 The refinement of the system has continued over the years with syllabuses extended to offer a complete suite of graded examinations, concert and recital certificates and diplomas.

 Students who successfully complete the St. Cecilia examinations will have shown evidence of thorough technical preparation and quality musicianship.
 Without compromising standards, our system has a reputation of being user-friendly for teachers as well as encouraging and stimulating for students.